GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 operating system, eliminating the use of the computer's hard drive in any way.

-The *first two* USB drives ("Setup Boot USBs") are the USB drives you labeled "SETUP 1 BOOT" and "SETUP 2 BOOT" in Section II.
+The *first two* USB drives ("Setup Boot USBs") are the USB drives you labeled "SETUP 1 BOOT" and "SETUP 2 BOOT" in the [Prepare hardware](/docs/setup/prepare-hardware/#non-quarantined-hardware) section.
 They will be prepared using your Setup Computers, which may be running Windows, MacOS, or something else.

-The *last two* USB drives ("Quarantined Boot USBs") are the USB drives you labeled "Q1 BOOT" and "Q2 BOOT" in Section II.
-They will be prepared using your Setup Computers *while booted off* a *Setup Boot USB*.
+The *last two* USB drives ("Quarantined Boot USBs") are the USB drives you labeled "Q1 BOOT" and "Q2 BOOT" in the [Prepare hardware](/docs/setup/prepare-hardware/#quarantined-hardware) section.
+They will be prepared using your
+Setup Computers *while booted off* a *Setup Boot USB*.

 Technical details: The Non-Quarantined OS USBs serve two purposes: